-This seminar is a required course for the David J. Epstein Program in Public Interest Law and Policy and enrollment is limited to Epstein Program students except by approval of the instructor.
-Building on the First Year Epstein Program Workshop and the summer internship experience, the seminar focuses on public interest lawyering through a close analysis of case studies and the discussion of recurring issues in public interest practice.
-Our method is to examine the case studies from a number of different perspectives, highlighting the many different ways of approaching problems of the sort public interest lawyers and policy analyst confront.
-The seminar covers questions of how public interest problems come to be framed, how clients, lawyers and their allies think about problem-solving strategies, and the multitude of roles occupied at one time or another by public interest lawyers use different modes of advocacy to address problems.
+This seminar focuses on public interest lawyering through a close analysis of case studies and the discussion of recurring issues in public interest practice.
+In this course, students explore social problems from a number of different perspectives, highlighting the many different ways of solving problems of the sort public interest lawyers confront.
+The seminar covers questions of how public interest problems come to be framed; how clients, lawyers and their allies think about problem-solving strategies; and how public interest lawyers use different modes of advocacy to address problems.
 Students in this seminar complete an individual paper project that addresses a real world problem and incorporates the modes of advocacy studied in the course.

 Substantial Analytical Writing Requirement;